TV with Streaming Apps

 Amazon Prime Video

-I watch Amazon Prime Video semi-regularly — a few original series (e.g. Upload, The Expanse, The Marvelous Mrs. Maisel) plus some original and licensed movies.
+I watch Amazon Prime Video semi-regularly — a few original series (e.g. The Boys, Upload, Undone, Invincible, The Rings of Power) plus some original and licensed movies.
 We are Amazon Prime members for package delivery.
 And since membership includes Prime Video, you might say we are getting it for free.
 Otherwise, for just the streaming service, I’d likely subscribe on a rotation.
+In fact, now that Amazon is charging $2.99/month to remove ads, I’ll only opt into that upgrade when I’m actively watching a series on Prime.

-Note: You can subscribe to Prime Video as a standalone service for $8.99/month.
+Note: You can subscribe to Prime Video as a standalone service for $8.99/month (with ads).

 My “Rotational” Services